 What Are Some Causes Of Slip And Fall Accidents?

-In most of the Maryland slip and fall incidents that occur, there is some type of hazard on the property.
+In most of the Baltimore slip and fall incidents that occur, there is some type of hazard on the property.
 The danger that is present can change depending on the kind of property.
 Commonly, injuries have occurred when a foreign substance, like cleaning fluid or water is spilled on the floor.
 Other types of cases include those in which steps that incorrectly size violate codes and they make it difficult for people to walk properly.

 Can Multiple Defendants Be Named In A Slip And Fall Lawsuit?